If you want to peer edit an essay and are looking for some top tips, check out our free peer editing checklist.

 - Are the references, tables, and figures formatted according to the relevant style guide?

-- Has the paper been proofread?
+- Have you proofread the paper?
 For a full proofreading checklist, take a look at our essay proofreading checklist.

 - Misspelled words